-• Gopher tortoise (Gopherus polyphemus) (State - SSC)- A survey done on March 1, 2006 located 15 burrows (not designated active or inactive) on the property.
-No tortoises were observed during the survey; however, staff has observed one tortoise on the property at various other times.
-Tortoises have also been observed by staff and the public crossing Veterans Park Drive from the Cocohatchee Creek Preserve site on the east side to the undeveloped scrub habitat on the west side.
-As FFWCC guidelines for management identify a viable population as consisting of 40 - 50 individuals requiring 25-50 acres of appropriate habitat, the population on Cocohatchee Creek Preserve should be considered a remnant population requiring access to surrounding lands for long term viability.
+- Gopher tortoise (Gopherus polyphemus) (State Threatened)- A survey done on March 1, 2006 located 15 burrows (not designated active or inactive) on the property.
+No tortoises were observed during the survey.
+A gopher tortoise survey done in June 2013 found 17 burrows, with all but one appearing active.
+As FFWCC guidelines for management identify a viable population as consisting of 40 50 individuals requiring 25-50 acres of appropriate habitat, the population on Cocohatchee Creek Preserve should be considered a remnant population requiring access to surrounding lands for long term viability.
 Staff recognizes that due to the small area involved, just under 2 acres, that habitat protection alone on this site may not satisfy long term conservation goals for this species.
+Staff conducted a burrow scoping survey in the summer of 2018 with the help of a volunteer.
+16 burrows were located during this survey with 2 currently occupied by an adult gopher tortoise.
+This data compliments staff observations of two unique tortoises active on the preserve. - Beginning in 2018, staff began monitoring numerous observations of depredated turtle nests by suspected armadillo in the upland habitat surrounding tortoise burrows.
+Greater than 20 nest depredations have been observed since 2018 indicating that the uplands of Cocohatchee Creek Preserve may serve as nesting grounds to both terrestrial and aquatic turtles given the nesting density in relation to known tortoises.
+Heavy nest predation pressures by armadillo and a limited adult population are two factors that may pose the greatest threat to the maintenance of the existing gopher tortoise population at the preserve.